What do Firms Gain from Patenting? The Case of the Global ICT Industry: Introduction

-Against the previous background, we aim to empirically investigate the relationship between patenting activity and firm-level dynamics in the global ICT sector in 2009-2017.
-For our purpose, we exploit a sample of 179,660 firms active in 39 countries with matched information on financial accounts and patent grants.
-First, we provide a few insights into the heterogeneous patenting activity by ICT firms over time and across geography.
-Notably, we find that IPRs are highly concentrated in a few portfolios since less than $2\%$ of firms are responsible for about $89\%$ of patent grants.
-Moreover, most active patentees are located in the United States and Asia, while EU firms lag behind in patenting activity.
-When we drill down into the details, we find that very large firms in the US with more than 1,000 employees register up to 45 new patents on average in our period of analyses.
+Against the previous background, we aim to empirically investigate the impact of patenting activity on firms' dynamics in the global ICT sector in 2009-2017.
+We adopt a quasi-experimental design to focus on firms' market shares and understand market advantages from a patent grant, while other firms' outcomes (turnover, employment, productivity, profitability, and capital intensity) help identify the sources of that market advantage.
+For our purpose, we exploit a sample of 179,660 firms active in 39 countries in 2009-2017 with matched information on financial accounts and patent grants.
+First, we provide insights into ICT firms' heterogeneous patenting activity over time and across geography.
+Notably, we show that IPRs are highly concentrated in a few portfolios since less than $2\%$ of larger firms are responsible for about $89\%$ of patent grants.
+Moreover, most active patentees are in the United States and Asia, while EU firms lag in patenting ICT.
+When we drill down into the details, we find that very large firms in the US with more than 1,000 employees register up to 213 new patents on average in our period of analyses.
 Therefore, when we look at financial accounts, we find that the number of patent grants positively correlates with market shares, productivity, firm size and capital intensity.\\

-Motivated by preliminary evidence, we challenge correlations by employing a composite empirical strategy.
-Our main interest is: i) to understand how patent grants in the ICT industry have an impact on firms' dynamics while controlling for reverse causality; ii) to separate the impact of protection of property rights \textit{per se} on firms' dynamics from the effect induced on firms' outcomes by the innovative contents of the registered inventions.\\
+Motivated by preliminary evidence, we challenge correlations by adopting a composite empirical strategy.
+Our main interest is: \begin{enumerate} \item to understand the direction of causality, i.e., whether ICT firms grow on the market thanks to IPR or whether they obtain patent grants because they are already big and productive; \item to separate the impact of IPR \textit{per se} on firms' dynamics from the effect induced by the innovative content of the registered inventions. \end{enumerate}